passport/www.passportjs.org/docs/facebook.md

-arguments.  `accessToken` and `refreshToken` are used for API access, and are not needed for authentication.  `profile` is a [normalized](/guide/profile/) profile containing information provided by Facebook about the user who is logging in.
+arguments.  `accessToken` and `refreshToken` are used for API access, and are not needed for authentication.  `profile` is a [normalized](/guide/profile/) profile containing information provided by Facebook about the user who is signing in.

 The `verify` function is responsible for determining the user to which the Facebook account belongs.
-The first time that account is used to log in, a new user record is typically created automatically using profile information supplied by Facebook, and that record is then linked to the Facebook account.
+The first time that account is used to sign in, a new user record is typically created automatically using profile information supplied by Facebook, and that record is then linked to the Facebook account.
-On subsequent logins, the existing user record will be found via its relation to the Facebook account.
+On subsequent signins, the existing user record will be found via its relation to the Facebook account.

 Linking social accounts to a user record is recommended, as it allows users to link multiple social accounts from other providers in the event that they stop using Facebook.
 Alternatively, the user could set up a credential, such as a password, for their user account at your app.
-Either feature allows the user to continue to log in to your application independent of their Facebook account.
+Either feature allows the user to continue to sign in to your application independent of their Facebook account.

 The example above illustrates usage of a SQL database to find or create a user record and link it to a Facebook account.
 However, because the `verify`